 It also means that you can pitch your tent basically anywhere.
 Just respect other people’s houses and then you will be fine.

 This is not really a shelter, but they are everywhere.
 Lot of them have provided firewood, so you can have a campfire night with your friends or make a coffee or food while you are hiking.
 Often there are few benches or tables around.
 You can find them even in cities.
-In Joensuu you probably already met with them on Utra island, but there are even nicer ones near Kontiolahti.
+In Joensuu, you probably already met with them on Utra island, but there are even nicer ones near Kontiolahti.

 Lean-to shelter (laavu)

 The simplest shelter.
 Fireplace, few benches or whole sleeping areas and the roof.
 It has usually 3 walls and from one side it is open.
-Even tough they have walls, not all of them have floor.
-Double lean-to shelters can also be found. imagine two of the lean-t shelters turned to face each other.
+Even though they have walls, not all of them have floor.
+Double lean-to shelters can also be found. imagine two of the lean-to shelters turned to face each other.
 There is the fireplace in the middle and they give a pretty nice and closed structure.